gilesknap/IaC-at-home/nas/03-maas/README.md

 I selected for download 20.04 LTS and 21.10 impish.

 Only an LTS version can be used for commissioning (initial network boot).
 But Raspi needs a kernel 5.8 and that is not available until 20.10.
-So use a mount to pretend that 21.04 is 20.04 as follows:
+So use a soft link to pretend that 21.04 is 20.04 as follows:

 ```